Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Declaration of competing interests

 \subsection{Extension to High-Resolution Acquisition}

-To assess our protocol's performance in a high-resolution setting and address the challenge of partial volume effects (PVE), an exploratory acquisition was performed on one subject using the reduced 8-feature protocol at 1.6 mm isotropic resolution.
-To compensate for the lower Signal-to-Noise Ratio (SNR) at this finer resolution, the total number of diffusion directions was increased to 1,000 across all shells (including 3 $\times$ $b=0$, 80 directions each at $b=1000$ and $b=2500$, 128 at $b=5000$, 136 at $b=7350$, and 256 at $b=12500$ for each $\Delta$).
-Consequently, the repetition time was extended to TR = 4100 ms and the matrix size to 138$\times$138 with 82 axial slices.
-This resulted in a 69-minute scan, during which the mean SNR decreased only moderately, from 32 (CI: [13, 60]) at 2 mm to 27 (CI: [11, 56]) at 1.6 mm.
-The resulting NEXI parameter maps remained qualitatively consistent with those obtained at 2 mm resolution, as shown both on the cortical surface (Fig. \ref{fig:supp7}) and in axial slices (Fig. \ref{fig:supp8}).
+Beyond designing a clinically viable protocol, we also assessed its performance in a high-resolution setting to address the challenge of Partial Volume Effects (PVE), which commonly confound microstructural measurements in cortical gray matter.
+One subject was scanned using the 8-feature optimized protocol at 1.6 mm isotropic resolution over a 60-minute session.
+The resulting NEXI parameter maps remained qualitatively consistent with those obtained at 2 mm resolution, as shown both on the cortical surface (Fig. \ref{fig:supp5}) and in axial slices (Fig. \ref{fig:supp6}).
 High-resolution acquisitions provided sharper delineation of the cortical ribbon and improved contrast at the gray-white matter boundary, particularly for $f$ and $D_i$, with no indication of increased instability in model fitting.
 These results demonstrate that our reduced protocol can be leveraged for more accurate and reliable cortical mapping when extended scan durations are feasible.

-While the 69-minute scan duration was substantial, it was a direct consequence of the physical trade-off required to maintain image quality at finer spatial scales.
-The voxel volume was reduced by a factor of approximately 2, necessitating a four-fold increase in diffusion measurements to compensate for the inherent drop in SNR.
-This compensated acquisition represents the optimal NEXI protocol for this high resolution; a full 15-feature protocol would have been prohibitively long at nearly 140 minutes.
-The robustness of the parameter maps at this scale holds promise for future applications aimed at mitigating partial volume effects.